Pasanpr/pasanpremaratne.com/src/pages/2018-09-01-using-sourcery-to-implement-equality/index.md

 }
 ```

-This is only a small subset of the values the type will eventually define but implementing equality already involves tedious work.
+This is only a subset of the values the type will eventually define but implementing `Equatable` conformance already involves tedious work.

 ```swift
 extension TokenType: Equatable {